 1711 – Sir Hovenden Walker sailed from Nantucket to capture Canada.
 This was one of the biggest fiascos in Canadian history.

-1865 – Sir Etienne Taché, who formed a government with Sir John A. Macdonald during negotiations for Confederation, died.
+1865 – Sir Étienne Taché died.
+He formed a government with Sir John A. Macdonald during negotiations for Confederation.

 1886 – The first tea train left Vancouver (British Columbia) for Montreal (Quebec).